Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Introduction

+The first question is to make sure that the properties of Bayesian ensembles can be visualized.
+The other three questions are related to hot topics in Bayesian Deep Learning, i.e., scalable posterior approximation, reliable uncertainty estimation, and the loss surface of Deep neural networks that have been exploited in deep ensembles \citep{Lakshminarayanan2016simpleue} and their extensions \citep{wilson20}.
+By answering those questions, we show the capability of our approach in analyzing Bayesian ensembles of neural networks.
 To the best of our knowledge, we are the first to use \emph{global} XAI methods to explain the diversity of BNN instances.
-Our results underpin the latest findings in the field of deep learning theory \cite{roberts2021principles} in a - for the first time - illustrative way.
+Our results underpin the latest findings in the field of deep learning theory \citep{roberts2021principles} in a -- for the first time -- illustrative way.